rfbergeron/bompiler/doc/IDEAS.md

 The `state.c` functions will search down the table stack until they find a symbol table with the appropriate map initialized.
 If they are unable to find one, they will return failure.

+#### Enumeration constant fix
+Since the primary name space is used for struct and union members as well as objects, functions, enumeration constants and typedef names, there needs to be a way to bypass struct and union "scopes" so that enumeration constants can be hoisted into the enclosing scope.

+To preserve existing code, this will be implemented by popping all symbol tables with type `MEMBER_TABLE` and storing them temporarily in the enum tag.
+When this tag is finalized, they will be put back on the stack.

+This should work without issue since enumeration constants shouldn't be referring to objects or functions of any sort in their definition, and to do so would be an error anyways.
+Error messages will be less helpful, however.
+`TagValue` will also look a lot uglier.

 ### Refactoring
 To better mirror the language of the standard, it may be best to split the